Updated July 19, 2023

 Definition of Stock Certificate

-A stock certificate is a document issued by the company issuing stocks to the stockholders representing the ownership of the stockholder in the company to the extent of the number of shares indicated in the certificate.
+The company issuing stocks issues a stock certificate to the stockholders, which represents the stockholder’s ownership in the company, indicating the number of shares owned by the stockholder.
 It is proof of an investor’s holding in the company’s shares.

-It must be issued by the corporations that give shares to the public.
 It indicates the number of shares a person owns and other details relevant to the issued shares.
-It acts as an acknowledgment by the company about the ownership of the mentioned number of the company’s shares by the person to whom the share certificate is issued.
 It contains details such as certificate number, company name & registration number, shareholder’s name & address, number of shares issued, par value per share, the amount paid on shares, class of shares, and the date of issue.

 Nowadays, many companies do not issue physical certificates; digital certificates or documents are issued.